Maritime Broadcasting System

-Maritime Broadcasting System Limited, branded as MBS Radio, is a private Canadian broadcasting company owning 21 radio stations serving several communities in Nova Scotia, Prince Edward Island, and New Brunswick.
+Maritime Broadcasting System Limited, branded as MBS Radio, is a private Canadian broadcasting company owning 26 radio stations serving several communities in Nova Scotia, Prince Edward Island, and New Brunswick.

+History

 MBS Radio was established in 1969 as Eastern Broadcasting Limited in Campbellton, New Brunswick and is currently owned by Rob Pace.
 The company's head office is now located in Halifax, Nova Scotia on Lovett Lake Court in the Bayers Lake area.
 Prior to moving to its new location at Lovett Lake Court, they were located on Sackville Street in Downtown Halifax.

+On October 28, 2011, Maritime Broadcasting System Ltd. applied to the CRTC to operate a new country FM radio station at Miramichi, New Brunswick.
+MBS planned on operating the station at 102.5 MHz, but the CRTC denied the request.